The National Geographic SIM Card

 Will I have to put in any settings on my phone in order to use the SIM card?

-If you plan on using data then yes, you will have to change the APN on your phone as per the information provided with your SIM card.
+There are no setting you need to enable or change to use the voice and texting features of the SIM, if you plan on using data then yes, you will have to change the APN on your phone as per the information provided with your SIM card.
 This is typically easy to access in your phone's settings.
 Please refer to the instruction guide for your phone or, better yet, go online to view a step by step either video or webpage that shows you exactly how to do this.

 How do I Activate My SIM Card?